fduda/p3dst/readme.txt

 [Tutorials]

 All samples have no fancy input handling mechanisms they are only here to play with.
-There is a DIRTY tag on every line you should get dirty with and modify the source yourself.
+There is a DIRTY tag on every section you should get dirty with and modify the source yourself.

 0.py